Just say NO to

 "But the whole story is the author's opinion!"

 Exactly!
-A writers has their whole story to express their personal opinions, so there is absolutely No Need for the author to interrupt their readers with additional comments on anything at all during the story.
+A writer has their whole story to express their personal opinions, so there is absolutely No Need for the author to interrupt their readers with additional comments on anything at all during the story.

 Author Intrusions: